javbotero/Outer-Coast/_posts/2015-10-23-outer-coast-college-in-sitka-alaska.md

 We will keep you apprised as we forge ahead.

-If you have suggestions or want to be involved, let us know: "we" is an inclusive pronoun.
+If you have suggestions or want to be involved, <a class="modal-trigger" href="#modal1">let us know</a>: "we" is an inclusive pronoun.

 Jonathan, Will, and Javier